Spijkervet/BYOL/README.md

 python3 main.py --nodes 1 --gpus 1
 ```

-The pre-trained models are saved ever *x* epochs in \*.pt files, the final model being `model-final.pt`
+The pre-trained models are saved every *n* epochs in \*.pt files, the final model being `model-final.pt`

 ### Finetuning
 Finetuning a model (linear evaluation') on top of the pre-trained, frozen ResNet model can be done using: